-I also frequently add layers of texture files to my images.
+I also frequently add layers of texture images to my pictures.
 Sometimes up to three or four texture files at various opacity and using different blending modes.
 I probably should have been a painter but never learned.
-I have spent many years now learning how to do this with the tools available in software, having been playing with computers and photography together since 1986.
-I use a home built computer with dual ten-core Xeon processors and 64 gigs of RAM, a 30-inch monitor and a 24" Wacom Cintiq to get the job done.
+I have, however, spent many years learning how to do this work with the tools available in software, having been playing with computers and photography together since 1986.
+I use a computer, that I built myself, with dual ten-core Xeon processors and 64 gigs of RAM, running Windows 10.
+Two 34-inch widescreen monitors and a 27" Wacom Cintiq help to get the job done.
 My motto has always been "reality is rather overrated!"
 I prefer to create the image (to the best of my ability) that I see in my mind's eye!

 Absque Labore Nihil In work, in play, in life; In rivalry of nations Or boyhood's friendly strife: The race goes to the eager, The laggard falls behind, And ever to the bravest do fortune's smiles prove kind!
 When years have rolled behind us, And back in time's deep shade, The distant days of boyhood grow fainter 'til they fade; One memory we'll cherish, One name hold ever dear, and through the darkening shadows our school shall yet stand clear.